top of page

 Suitable Social Groupings

-Guinea pigs are sociable animals; their wonderful, rich vocal communication is evidence among other factors of their sociality; they have their own communication, guinea pig company provides them appropriate interactions that they understand between one another, living together they can chat, play, and cuddle up close, but even without such close proximity, the presence of other piggies being around provides security, and therefore promotes good health and welfare.
-So guinea pigs should be kept together and it's generally found that compatible guinea pig social groupings are as follows:
+Guinea pigs are sociable animals; their wonderful, rich vocal communication is evidence among other factors of their sociality.
+In the company of compatible conspecifics, they can chat, play, and cuddle up close, but even if individuals do not choose such close proximity, the presence of other piggies being around helps provide security, therefore contributing to good welfare.
+It is generally found that compatible guinea pig social groupings are as follows:

-*A caveat here is that if you decide to give a home to a guinea pig pair, when one dies the other will be left alone.
+**A caveat here is that if you decide to give a home to a guinea pig pair, when one dies the other will be left alone.
 This is an important consideration, you would then need to think about finding a mate for him/her as it is not fair to leave them lonely, without trying to find new buddies for them.
 This is one of the reasons why some people advocate for groups, rather than pairs.
 If you are looking to provide a home to guinea pigs and you visit piggies available for adoption at a rescue centre, it is important not to break up bonds that already exist between piggy friends in existing pairs or groups.
-Good rescue sites will not rehome bonded piggies separately.
+Recent research has emphasised the value of familiar companionship to guinea pigs.
+Good rescue sites will not rehome already bonded piggies separately.
 In the past, guinea pigs were often kept with rabbits, but this is actually detrimental to the welfare of both species, they shouldn't be kept together; rabbits and guinea pigs need the company of their own kind.
 Guinea pigs can be injured or bullied by rabbits, or fatally exposed to a bacteria that rabbits may carry.

 Avoid breeding

 There is currently an animal welfare crisis in the UK, partly driven by illegal breeding and lack of regulation of pet ownership.
-Due to a significant increase over the last few years in guinea pigs who have been surrendered or dumped, rescue services have been inundated with homeless piggies - these piggies are waiting in rescues for kind, forever homes.
+Due to a significant increase over the last few years in guinea pigs who have been abandoned or neglected, rescue services have been inundated with homeless piggies - these piggies are waiting in rescues for kind, forever homes.
 There is just no need for unnecessary breeding of guinea pigs.
 Mummas and babies need specialist care and female guinea pigs' lives can actually be put at risk if bred at the wrong age.
 There are also certain types of guinea pig who should not be bred due to genetic disorders e.g. 'satin syndrome' and 'lethal white'.
 If you are thinking of giving piggies a home, please consider animal charities in your area to adopt, such as the RSPCA hubs and branches, or reputable independent rescues.
 Responsible rescues will identify the sex of the guinea pigs in their care properly, so that you can be sure you will not end up with more piggies than planned!
-The Same Star Sheep Sanctuary, UK, and Coseley Guinea Pig Rescue and Sanctuary, UK, helped me to find buddies for my piggies.

 Finding buddies for your piggies